Black Friday Deals

 I’ll let you in on a secret: that’s all just for show.

-While it does take practice to achieve great results from a pour-over coffee dripper, it doesn’t take long to get the hang of it.
+While it does take practice to achieve great results using this brew method, it doesn’t take long to get the hang of it.

 That said, there are some disadvantages: